PHPAuth/PHPAuth/README.md

 PHPAuth is a secure user authentication class for PHP websites, using a powerful password hashing system and attack blocking to keep your website and users secure.

+PHPAuth is work in progress, and not meant for people that doesn't know how to program, its meant for people that know what they are doing..
+We cannot help everyone because they dont understand this class..

+IT'S NOT FOR BEGINNERS!

 Features
 ---------------
 * Authentication by email and password combination